-- Legal requirements for the formulation of a discrete sector plans (e.g. a water services development plan). - A requirement that planning be undertaken as a component of, or part of, the IDP (like a housing strategy and targets). - Links between the IDP and budget process as outlined in the Municipal Finance Management Act. - Legal compliance requirement (such as principles required in the Development Facilitation Act - DFA - and the National Environmental Management Act - NEMA). - More a recommendation than a requirement, which is deemed to add value to the municipal planning process and product (in this case, Local Agenda 21
+- Legal requirements for the formulation of a discrete sector plans (e.g. a water services development plan). - A requirement that planning be undertaken as a component of, or part of, the IDP (like a housing strategy and targets). - Links between the IDP and budget process as outlined in the Municipal Finance Management Act. - Legal compliance requirement (such as principles required in the SPLUMA and the National Environmental Management Act NEMA).

-CHDM: 2013-14 IDP Framework Plan for 2014-2015 IDP Review, July/August 2013
+CHDM: 2022-2027 IDP Framework Plan, August 2021